RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## How can I initiate the migration myself?

-When your instance is flagged for migration, additional metadata is added to your instance named migrate-scheduled-YYYY-MM-DDTHH:MM:SS.
+When your instance is flagged for migration, additional metadata is added to your instance named o2o-scheduled-YYYY-MM-DDTHH:MM:SS.
 You can schedule the migration by changing the date / time (times are in UTC!) to your preference.
 A date / time in the past will start a migration as soon as a migration slot is available (mostly within a minute).
-Alternatively you can set metadata migrate-now.
+Alternatively you can set metadata o2o-migrate-now.

 -----